sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

- He should wake up in the [Brâhmamuhûrta](# "There are thirty Muhûrtas in 24 hours, a Muhûrta being 43 minutes.
-The Brâhmamuhûrta is the third Muhûrta of the last quarter of the night.") and think of Dharma and Artha, of the evils of the allowed to monopolise his time.
+ He should wake up in the Brâhmamuhûrta[^99] and think of Dharma and Artha, of the evils of the allowed to monopolise his time.
 Above all he should realise the idea that man has no separate individual existence, but is indissolubly linked with the universe, and his whole life must be a life of sacrifice and duties, if he is to fulfil the very law of his being.
 Such deliberate regulation of life is wise—necessary, even, if the most is to be made of life—and conduces to peacefulness and absence of hurry.
 In modern life the details cannot be carried out, but the general principle of regularity, balance and a sustained spirit of self-sacrifice and duty should be maintained, so that all-round and harmonious progress may be made.

+[^99]: "There are thirty Muhûrtas in 24 hours, a Muhûrta being 43 minutes.
+The Brâhmamuhûrta is the third Muhûrta of the last quarter of the night."